by Karen Doniere

 Now that you’ve identified the problem and its initial cause, start brainstorming to think of reasonable solutions.
 What needs to happen?
 And, who do you need to converse with to make it happen?
 According to the American Time Use survey conducted by the Bureau of Labor Statistics, “employed persons worked an average of 7.8 hours on the days they worked.”
 And, a similar 2013 survey by the Bureau of Labor Statistics revealed that “U.S. workers ages 25 to 54, who lived with children under 18 spent 8.7 hours working each day.”
 Therefore, we spend more of our awake hours at work with our colleagues, than with our family and friends.
 This is why it’s important to quickly resolve any new or lingering issues so everyone can move on, and return to their work projects.

 3).
 Compromise and Resolve

-After you’ve thought about practical solutions to the conflict, reach out to your immediate supervisor to make him or her aware of what you’d like to happen, your role in that scenario, and schedule a meeting with everyone involved.
+After you’ve thought about practical solutions to the conflict, reach out to your immediate supervisor to make him or her aware of what you’d like to happen, and your role in that scenario, and schedule a meeting with everyone involved.
 Additionally, set one or two goals for the meeting during your preparation to ensure that you stay focused.
-Think about your intention, and the outcome that will make you happy.
+Think about your intention and the outcome that will make you happy.